Alberto Núñez Feijóo: Political positions

 Feijóo has defined himself as a reformist of the centre-right and as a liberal.
 He is described by the media as a moderate.
 His allies have praised him for his stances, while opposing parties disputed these labels due to his approval of a PP-led government with Vox in Castile and León.

 Basque Nationalist Party

 Feijóo is a close friend and ally of Iñigo Urkullu, the former President of the Basque Country from the Basque Nationalist Party (EAJ-PNV).
 The pair first found common ground in 2013 when they defended their shipyards before the European Union.
 While Casado opposed further devolution to the Basque Country, Feijóo has been more sympathetic.

 Healthcare

-In 2011, Feijóo suggested that hospital patients should pay for non-medical service such as food and showers during their stay, and the following year he suggested privatising all that is not at the "core" of healthcare.
+In 2011, Feijóo suggested that hospital patients should pay for non-medical services such as food and showers during their stay, and the following year he suggested privatising all that is not at the "core" of healthcare.
 In 2013, he said that healthcare would not be privatised under his government.

 Immigration

 In 2024, he criticised the immigration policy of the Sánchez government, accusing Prime Minister Pedro Sánchez of "promoting Spain as a destination" instead of going to Africa to "fight the (migration) mafia".

+In 2026, Feijóo condemned the Spanish government’s proposal to legalise approximately 500,000 undocumented immigrants.